Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/README.md

    ::: {admonition} Note
    :class: warning
-   As of proposals [43](https://station.daodiseo.money/proposal/43) and [172](https://station.daodiseo.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is zero.
+   As of proposals [43](https://station.ODISEO.money/proposal/43) and [172](https://station.ODISEO.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is zero.
    :::

 9. [`gov`](spec-governance.md): on-chain governance
     - proposals
     - parameter updating
 10. [`market`](spec-market.md): price-stabilization
-    - Daodiseo<>Daodiseo spot-conversion, Tobin Tax
+    - ODISEO<>ODISEO spot-conversion, Tobin Tax
-    - Daodiseo<>Luna market-maker, Constant-Product spread
+    - ODISEO<>Luna market-maker, Constant-Product spread
 11. `crisis` - reports consensus failure state with proof to halt the chain
 12. `genutil` - handles `gentx` commands
     - filter and handle `MsgCreateValidator` messages

 ### Inherited modules

-Many of the modules in Daodiseo Core inherit from the Cosmos SDK and are configured to work with Daodiseo through customization in either genesis parameters or by augmenting their functionality with additional code.
+Many of the modules in ODISEO Core inherit from the Cosmos SDK and are configured to work with ODISEO through customization in either genesis parameters or by augmenting their functionality with additional code.

 ## Block lifecycle